Glossary

 Adaptive (active cornering/high beam) headlights – An active headlight system uses steering angle sensors to pivot headlamps to help illuminate the area around corners.
 Also, front lights change beam patterns to handle situations like rain, city driving and highway driving.

-Adaptive/intelligent cruise control – Driver selects a desired cruising speed.
+Adaptive/intelligent cruise control – Driver selects a desired cruising speed and distance from vehicle in front.
 System automatically adjusts the speed of the vehicle to the speed of highway traffic.
 When traffic slows, system adjusts the speed of the vehicle to maintain the desired distance from the vehicle in front.

 Adjustable window tint – Transparency of the rear windows (darker or lighter) is at the driver’s control.

-Auto door closure – When you close a door, if you’re not doing it hard enough to close it like a normal door, a sensor detects when the door is halfway closed and an electric motor pulls the door firmly shut.
+Auto door closure – When you close a door, a sensor detects when the door is only partially closed and an electric motor pulls the door firmly shut.

-Automatic parallel parking system – System senses the dimensions of a parking space from the driving lane and parallel parks the vehicle with minimal driver input.
+Automatic (auto-pilot) parking system – System senses the dimensions of a parking space from the driving lane and parallel parks the vehicle with minimal driver input.

-Backup collision intervention/stop – To make it easier for drivers to back out of a parking lot, especially when there is another vehicle approaching it from the side.
-The system will then stop the car to prevent a collision.
-Radars are installed on the rear sides of the car to detect an approaching vehicle from the side.
-When an approaching vehicle is detected, the system will alert the driver while braking the car to prevent moving further rearward and colliding with the approaching vehicle.
+Backup collision intervention/auto stop – Radars are installed on the rear sides of the vehicle making it safer to back out of a parking spot.
+When an approaching vehicle is detected, the system will alert the driver while braking the vehicle to prevent moving further rearward and colliding with the approaching vehicle.

 Biometrics (fingerprints for security system) – Biometrics, such as fingerprints, are used for authentication purposes like a key to unlock or start the car.